Chapter 5:

 “Next time, come to me immediately!
 Not twenty minutes later!” the older man scolded the younger.

-“I’m deeply sorry, and I noted the time of de—” the young man began, but he suddenly stopped.
-His notebook fell to the floor with a sharp clack.
+“I’m deeply sorry, and I noted the time of de—” the young man began, but he immediately stopped.
+A notebook fell to the floor with a sharp clack.

-,,What are you do—” the old man began, but he suddenly stopped.
+,,What are you do—” the old man began, but he stopped, horrified.

-Alishia peeked out and saw their shocked faces, like they had seen a ghost.
+Alishia peeked out and saw their faces, petrified, as if they had seen a ghost.

 “Where did she go?” the young man suddenly blurted.
 “The dead can’t just walk away!”

-“Are you absolutely sure she was dead?” the old man asked, his voice trembling.
+“Are you absolutely sure she was dead?” the old man asked, his voice aghast.

 “Yes!
 Her heart had stopped for several minutes!
 I don’t know how this is possible, and the nurse who was here before said she had already been dead for hours!”